-- 3.2.15 Your substantial shareholders, officers9 and any other person who is or is to be employed by, or associated with, you for the purposes of the regulated activity for which the application is made shall be fit and proper.
-Please refer to section 129 of the SFO for details. - 3.2.16 A substantial shareholder not having a "close link" with the corporate licence applicant may be allowed to provide less information in the application form (see paragraph 7.12 for further information), although the SFC may subsequently require additional information to be submitted if deemed necessary.
+3.2.15 Your substantial shareholders, officers and any other person who is or is to be employed by, or associated with, you for the purposes of the regulated activity for which the application is made shall be fit and proper.
+Please refer to section 129 of the SFO for details.